confluentinc/ksql/docs-md/tutorials/basics-docker.md

 ---------------
 ```

+### 3. Examine tables for keys

 Check both tables that the message key (`ROWKEY`) matches the declared
-key (`WAREHOUSE_ID`) - the output should show that they are equal.
+key (`WAREHOUSE_ID`).
+The output should show that they are equal.
 If
-they are not, the join will not succeed or behave as expected.
+they aren't, the join won't succeed or behave as expected.

-!!! tip
-		Run the following to tell KSQL to read from the beginning of the topic:
->
->```sql
->SET 'auto.offset.reset' = 'earliest';
->```
-> You can skip this if you have already run it within your current
-> KSQL CLI session.

 Inspect the WAREHOUSE_LOCATION table: